Shadowed by its ecclesiastical history, this grand Dutch estate by reveals the timeless interior grace of a monochrome palette.

 It was the second project the owners had engaged Niels Maier to design, sharing a common interest in honouring the intricacies of the original buildings and dissembling parts that were insensitively added.
 Inside, both the owners and Niels wanted to achieve a crisp and calm atmosphere by focusing on a monochrome palette and minimalist opulence.

-Interior Architecture / Niels Maier
+Interior Design / Niels Maier

-Landscape Architecture / Niels Maier
+Landscape Design / Niels Maier

 Photography: Cafeine / Thomas De Bruyne